gvwilson/sensibleadventures/short-stories/arecibo.md

 "I can't," the Ethiopian says, the weight of ages in his voice.
-"I'm not allowed."

 "Not allowed?" the *beg* says, theatrically astonished.
-"Not allowed by whom?
+"Not allowed by whom?"
-Who is it whose commands take precedence over mine?"

-The Ethiopian blinks.
+The Ethiopian shakes his head.
+"I can't remember.
+There is so much I can't remember."
-He raises a hand to brush his fingers over the scar on his temple.
+He brushes his fingers over the scar on his temple, shiny against his black skin.

+The *beg* cocks his head.
+"So you're just going to give up?"

+The Ethiopian looks up at him, and this time there actually are tears in his eyes.
-"I---I can't remember," he says slowly.
+"I can't do that either," he whispers.
-"I *can't remember*."
-He smacks his hand on the table and surges to his feet as if he means to embrace the *beg*, but instead he folds his hands together and gives a profound bow.

-Batu knows the look on the Ethiopian's face as he gathers his tools and chooses books for the soldiers to bring with them.
-It is the look of a man going into a battle he suddenly believes he might actually be able to win.
+He bows his head for a moment, then stands and begins to gather the few books he will bring with him.

 *Otgon dies when a Georgian knifes him in a campfire squabble over a game of dice.
 Batu loses an arm in battle outside Balkh,